 - 20 October , for the third quarter ending 30 September

 - 20 January , for the fourth quarter ending 31 December

-This is when the Mini One-Stop Shop scheme really comes in handy!
-Whether you registered for VAT in Slovakia directly, or in Ireland, or in Estonia — you file all of your EU taxes, all at once, with that single country’s MOSS.
+This is when the One-Stop Shop scheme really comes in handy!
+Whether you registered for VAT in Slovakia directly, or in Ireland, or in Estonia — you file all of your EU taxes, all at once, with that single country’s OSS.

 Gather all of your records of VAT invoices.
-Then go to the online MOSS portal of the country where you registered and follow their directions.
-If you registered in Slovakia, you can go directly to VAT declaration page of the MOSS.
+Then go to the online OSS portal of the country where you registered and follow their directions.
+If you registered in Slovakia, you can go directly to VAT declaration page of the OSS.